urosevic/stock-ticker/readme.txt

 A simple and easy configurable plugin that allows you to insert stock ticker with stock price information (data provided by AlphaVantage.co).
 Insertion is enabled by shortcode or multi instance widget.

-Stock Ticker is enhanced animated variation of [Stock Quote](https://wordpress.org/plugins/stock-quote/) plugin.

 = Features =
+* Set global set of symbols you'll use site-wide
-* Configure default set of stock symbols that will be displayed in ticker
+* Configure default set of stock symbols that will be displayed in ticker inserted by empty shortcode
 * Configure default presence of company as Company Name or as Stock Symbol
 * Configure colours for unchanged quote, negative and positive changes with colour picker
-* Disable scrolling ticker and make it static for individual ticker
+* Disable scrolling ticker and make it static
-* Tooltip for ticker item display company name, exchange and last trade date/time
-* Define custom names for companies to be used instead symbols
+* Define custom names for companies to be used instead of the symbols
-* Define custom elements in visible change value
+* Define custom elements as a part of visible value
-* Plugin uses native WordPress function to get and cache data from Google Finance for predefined duration of time
-* Ready to be translated to non-english languages

 Since version 0.1.5 you can set custom template for visible change value.
-Default format is `%company% %price% %change% %changep%`, and as a macro keywords you can use:
+Default format is `%company% %price% %change% %changep%`.
+As a macro keywords you can use:

 * `%exch_symbol%` - Symbol with exchange, like *NASDAQ:AAPL*
 * `%symbol%` - Company symbol, like *AAPL*